Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsection{Perception}

-We start our exploration with a scalar equation model which includes an animal's ability to gather information about its landscape via \textit{perception}, which will motivate our subsequent model formulations.
-Perception is the ability to see, hear, or otherwise become aware of something through the senses.
-In some scenarios, this ability to perceive is assumed to be based on purely local information.
-This may be an appropriate assumption for describing the movement of cells, for example.
-Moreover, these purely local gradient models (e.g. Keller-Segel models \cite{Hillen,Painter2018}) provide some initial motivation for how knowledge-based movement models could be constructed.
-However, for larger organisms, perception should certainly not be limited to purely local cues since it is well known that non-local perceptual cues, such as visual, auditory, olfactory or chemosensory cues, play a vital role in informing animal movement \cite{Fagan2017,Fagan2013,Painter2018}.
+We start our exploration with a scalar equation model which includes an animal's ability to gather information about its landscape via \textit{nonlocal} perception, {motivating} subsequent models.
+In {many} scenarios, {an} ability to perceive is assumed to be based on purely local information{, which} may be an appropriate assumption for describing the movement of cells, for example.
+These local {advection} models{, such as the well-known Keller-Segel models \cite{Hillen2009,Painter2018}}, provide some initial motivation for how knowledge-based movement models {may} be constructed; for larger organisms, however, perception should not be {so} limited {as} it is well known that nonlocal cues, such as visual, auditory, olfactory or chemosensory cues, play a vital role in informing animal movement \cite{Fagan2017,Fagan2013,Painter2018}.
 Furthermore, the clarity by which animals can detect these cues may not be uniform across varying distances, let alone across species, within species, or even within individuals \cite{Zollner2000}.
-Consequently, there is substantial motivation to include non-local perceptual capabilities, and this should incorporate both \textit{distance} and \textit{quality of detection}.
+Consequently, there is substantial motivation to include nonlocal perceptual capabilities, and this should incorporate both \textit{distance} and \textit{quality of detection}.